-- 12.1 Electronic records must be password protected with access strictly controlled in the same way as paper records. - 12.2 They should be in the same format as paper records (ie with well-maintained chronologies etc) so that they are up to date if/when printed, if necessary. - 12.3 Electronic files must not be transferred electronically to other schools unless there is a secure system in place (such as cjsm, GCSX or IronPort) but should be printed in their entirety, linked with paper documentation such as conference minutes and transferred as described in section 9 above.
+- 12.1 Electronic records must be password protected with access strictly controlled in the same way as paper records. - 12.2 They should be in the same format as paper records (i.e. with well-maintained chronologies etc) so that they are up to date if/when printed, if necessary.

+12.3 Electronic files must not be transferred electronically to other schools unless there is a secure system in place but should be printed in their entirety, linked with paper documentation such as conference minutes and transferred as described in section 9 above.
 When the receipt has been returned to confirm that the file has been received at the new school, the computer record should be deleted.